protontypes/open-sustainable-technology/README.md

 - [DISPATCHES](https://github.com/gmlc-dispatches/dispatches) - Developed and used to identify and optimize Integrated Energy Systems for operation within the bulk power system via energy market signals.
 - [GreenForce](https://github.com/Energinet-DataHub/greenforce-frontend) - National energy transmission system operator data hub developing to support change toward decarbonised economies.

-### Energy Monitoring and Management
+### Energy Monitoring and Visualization
 - [Open Energy Dashboard](https://github.com/OpenEnergyDashboard/OED) - Open Energy Dashboard is a user-friendly way to display energy information from smart energy meter.
+- [Emoncms](https://github.com/emoncms/emoncms) - A powerful open source web application for processing, logging and visualizing energy, temperature and other environmental data.
+- [Open Energy View](https://github.com/JPHutchins/open-energy-view) - The goal of this project is to analyze and present resource consumption data to users empowering them to conserve and save money.
+- [Green Monitoring Stack](https://github.com/cisco-open/green-monitoring) - An open-source stack that monitors the network, data center (compute / storage) infrastructure, third-party devices and external sources to understand the energy consumption and its relation to traffic and bandwidth, the cost and the carbon footprint at various levels of granularity.

+### Energy Management Systems
 - [OpenEMS](https://github.com/OpenEMS/openems) - Open Source Energy Management System.
-- [eemeter](https://github.com/openeemeter/eemeter) - An open source Python package for implementing and developing standard methods for calculating normalized metered energy consumption and avoided energy use.
-- [OperatorFabric](https://github.com/opfab/operatorfabric-core) - A modular, extensible, industrial-strength and field-tested platform for use in electricity, water and other utility operations.
-- [energy-sparks](https://github.com/Energy-Sparks/energy-sparks) - An open source application that is designed to help schools improve their energy efficiency.
+- [FlexMeasures](https://github.com/FlexMeasures/flexmeasures) - A platform for building energy flexibility services with forecasting and scheduling, written in Python & offering a USEF-conform API.
+- [SolarNetwork](https://github.com/SolarNetwork/solarnetwork-node) - Flexible platform for the monitoring and control of energy assets, meters, sensors, weather stations, EV chargers, market pricing, load optimization, and more.

+### Smart Metering Solutions
 - [emonpi](https://github.com/openenergymonitor/emonpi) - The OpenEnergyMonitor system has the capability to monitor electrical energy use / generation, temperature and humidity.
 - [EmonLib](https://github.com/openenergymonitor/EmonLib) - Arduino Energy Monitoring Library.
-- [Emoncms](https://github.com/emoncms/emoncms) - A powerful open source web application for processing, logging and visualizing energy, temperature and other environmental data.
-- [FlexMeasures](https://github.com/FlexMeasures/flexmeasures) - A platform for building energy flexibility services with forecasting and scheduling, written in Python & offering a USEF-conform API.
-- [Green Monitoring Stack](https://github.com/cisco-open/green-monitoring) - An open-source stack that monitors the network, data center (compute / storage) infrastructure, third-party devices and external sources to understand the energy consumption and its relation to traffic and bandwidth, the cost and the carbon footprint at various levels of granularity.
 - [STM32 Energy Monitoring](https://github.com/openenergymonitor/STM32) - The following resources are a work in progress guide to using the STM32 platform for energy monitoring, being written as part of development work into the next generation of OpenEnergyMonitor hardware.
+- [OpenSmartMeter](https://github.com/EnAccess/OpenSmartMeter) - Low-cost & OEM agnostic GSM prepaid smart energy meter with a customizable API.

+### Home Energy Management
 - [EHMASS](https://github.com/davidusb-geek/emhass) - Energy Management for Home Assistant, is a Python module designed to optimize your home energy interfacing with Home Assistant.
-- [Open Energy View](https://github.com/JPHutchins/open-energy-view) - The goal of this project is to analyze and present resource consumption data to users empowering them to conserve and save money.
-- [SolarNetwork](https://github.com/SolarNetwork/solarnetwork-node) - Flexible platform for the monitoring and control of energy assets, meters, sensors, weather stations, EV chargers, market pricing, load optimization, and more.
 - [PowerCalc](https://github.com/bramstroker/homeassistant-powercalc) - Custom component for Home Assistant to estimate the power consumption (as virtual meters) of lights, fans, smart speakers and other devices, which don't have a built-in power meter.
 - [homeassistant-alphaESS](https://github.com/CharlesGillanders/homeassistant-alphaESS) - Monitor your energy generation, storage, and usage data using the official Open API from Alpha ESS.

-- [OpenSmartMeter](https://github.com/EnAccess/OpenSmartMeter) - Low-cost & OEM agnostic GSM prepaid smart energy meter with a customizable API.
+### Utility and Grid Management
+- [OperatorFabric](https://github.com/opfab/operatorfabric-core) - A modular, extensible, industrial-strength and field-tested platform for use in electricity, water and other utility operations.
+- [energy-sparks](https://github.com/Energy-Sparks/energy-sparks) - An open source application that is designed to help schools improve their energy efficiency.

+### Energy Calculation and Modeling
+- [eemeter](https://github.com/openeemeter/eemeter) - An open source Python package for implementing and developing standard methods for calculating normalized metered energy consumption and avoided energy use.

 ### Data Accessibility and Integration
 - [OpenNEM](https://github.com/opennem/opennem-fe) - Aims to make the wealth of public Australian Electricity Market data more accessible to a wider audience.